Yesterday was a fucking, terrible, horrible, no good, very bad day.

 It continued with a call to Cigna, our health insurance.
 I don’t know what is worse, the part that you speak to a robot for a few minutes until you shout at it “OPERATOR!!!” or the part that the robot transfers you to a human being, that happened to be a robot himself.

 After I was done talking with robots, I had to drive to the bank to get a cashier’s check to send to Cigna.
 I arrived to the bank without my wallet.
 Urgh!
-Accidentally, I grabbed the wrong bag (I forgot that I used the brown bag the day before so I drove back home, and grabbed the brown bag and drove back to the bank.
+Accidentally, I grabbed the wrong bag (I forgot that I used the black bag the day before so I drove back home, and grabbed the black bag and drove back to the bank.
 And guess what?!?
 My wallet wasn’t in this bag either URGH!!!!!

 I didn’t know if I should punch myself hard or laugh at my stupidity.
 Apparently, I left my wallet on my desk when I removed my insurance card to call the insurance company.
 Jesus Christ!